-A Health Maintenance Organization and a Individual Practice Plan - High Option
+A Health Maintenance Organization and an Individual Practice Plan (High Option)

 This plan's health coverage qualifies as minimum essential coverage and meets the minimum value standard for the benefits it provides.
-See page 9 for details.
+See page 8 for details.
 This plan is accredited.
-See page 12.
+See page 13.

-Serving: Washington, D.C., Maryland and Northern Virginia
+Serving: District of Columbia, Maryland and Northern Virginia